WebOfTrust/WOT-terms/docs/How we did/Source-and-destination-for-search.md

 The objective is to automatically extract information from this sheet, inclusive of metadata, and perform subsequent actions or provide functionalities based on it.
 We envisage these inputs being accessible via a URL for practicality.

-Moreover, it is intended that the source data becomes searchable in the Typesense search engine under the 'document' category.
+Moreover, it is intended that the source data becomes searchable through the so-called 'document' in Typesense.

 ## Design Decision
 After deliberating on the current situation, the following decisions were made: